 Prices on the Balanced Body website are in dollars and exclude shipping, VAT, import duties and UK delivery.
 When placing an order you will be given a quote, but as a rough guide, look at it costing about 90% of the price quoted in their brochure in £ rather than $.

 HOW TO GET 5% DISCOUNT OFF YOUR PILATES EQUIPMENT ORDER WITH POLESTAR UK

-When you are ready to place your order, send us a message from our Contact page with ‘Balanced Body Order’ in the message, and we will send you contact details and a code that will qualify you for a 5% discount.
+When you are ready to place your order, email us with ‘Balanced Body Order’ in the message, and we will send you contact details and a code that will qualify you for a 5% discount.

 Tips for Delivery of Your Pilates Equipment

 Finally the day has arrived and your new Pilates equipment has arrived in the UK.
 You will be contacted by the shipping company and asked how you want it delivered.
 I once received some equipment after requesting a driver-only delivery.
 Big mistake.
 When the lorry arrived with the equipment still in its shipping crate – the driver opened the back door of his lorry and told me to take it out myself!
 I now always pay for a two-man delivery and ask that all cartons are removed and taken away.
 However, in my experience it is not worth paying for someone to put all the equipment together.
 As I mentioned earlier, it is so well made that putting it together is pretty straightforward – certainly much easier than assembling an Ikea bookcase!

 So yes, Balanced Body equipment is not cheap but you get what you pay for, and in my opinion, this equipment is well worth the investment.
 Sign up to their newsletters and you will get notified of special deals from time to time.
 Also check out when Pilates on Tour is in town as they often sell off equipment used for the Conference at a special price after the event.

 Remember to send us a message when you’re ready to order, to get your Balanced Body discount code.